-You can usually find some form of dried fish or seafood (squid, cuttlefish, etc.) at your local Asian food market.
-These are often much safer for your cat to eat instead of beef jerky.
+You can usually find some form of dried fish or seafood (squid, cuttlefish, etc.) that is specially processed without added salt and in a biologically-safe environment.
+These are often safe options for your cat to eat.
 Typically, these have zero additives or seasonings such as salt or others.
-This cuts the sodium way down when compared to beef jerky.

 Also, dried fish has a bunch of health benefits.
 It contains lots of Omega-6 and Omega-3.
 This is great for maintaining your cat’s joint health and mobility.
 Also, they’re a high-protein source with small amounts of healthy fats to go along.
 Your cat will get a nice intake of fish oils that help keep their coats shiny and smooth.
 Even the texture of dried fish can help to scrub your cat’s teeth as she’s eating them.

 While there are many benefits to dried fish, it should not make up your cat’s total diet.
 But a couple of times a week or as an occasional snack is just perfect.

 Your cats can still enjoy the wonders of jerky, but they should have their own kind.
 And that’s easy enough because just about every pet store sells some form of cat jerky treat.
 These are made specifically with a cat’s physiology in mind to prevent harm.